 Take the First Step

 Making the decision to pursue a career as a military nurse is a significant undertaking.
 Those considering joining the military as a nurse must first make sure they have the foundational education necessary.
 For many, this requires an undergraduate degree to get started.

-The CCNE-accredited RN to BSN program is delivered entirely online and offers a rigorous curriculum that prepares students for a variety of career paths.
+The CCNE-accredited RN to BS in Nursing program is delivered entirely online and offers a rigorous curriculum that prepares students for a variety of career paths.
 Courses are built around areas such as leadership, research and policy process — all of which will lay the foundation for a successful military nursing career.
 Plus, with a large alumni network in military service, Norwich University provides the opportunity to connect with and learn from fellow graduates.